sakthipriyan/sakthipriyan.com/src/2016/01/18/setting-up-a-4-node-raspberry-pi-2-cluster.md

 * In short, `White` everywhere, except one little piece.

 ### Footnote
-Later, I will certainly add the photos to this post.
-Also, I will write about how to set up the required software and test this cluster.
+I will write about how to set up the required software and use this cluster.

+### Update on Jan 19, 2016
+* Added new pictures of the setup.
+* Minor edit in footnote.